 There are many different types of home improvement loans.

-Or you’re a homeowner and want to get a loan to renovate your existing home, there’s a home improvement loan program for you.
+Whether you want to buy a fixer-upper and get money to make repairs, or you need a loan to renovate your existing home, there’s a home improvement loan program for you.

 RATE SEARCH: Get Approved for a Home Renovation Loan